+RESPONSIBLE USE POLICY SIGN-OFF SHEET
-Note: This Acceptable Use Policy shall be enforced in conjunction with Board Policy 815: Acceptable Use of the Internet, Computers and Network Resources

-This agreement will be in effect for the current school year only and must be re-si gned every year.
+This Responsible Use Policy shall be enforced in conjunction with School Board Policy 815: Responsible Computer, Telecommunications, and Information Technology Use and the Student Device User Agreement.
+This agreement will be in effect for the current school year only and must be re-signed every year.

-"I have reviewed and explained the Acceptable Use Policy with my child."
+"I have reviewed and explained the Responsible Use Policy with my child."

-Student Name (please print): Grade:

-Student Signature: Date:
+Student Name (please print): Parent Name (please print): Student Signature: Parent/Guardian Signature: Date: Date:

-Parent/Guardian Signature: Date:

 "My child has my permission to access the Internet."

-Student Name (please print):

-Student Signature: Date:
+Student Name (please print): Parent Name (please print): Student Signature: Parent/Guardian Signature: Date: Date:

-Parent/Guardian Signature: Date:

-"As parent/guardian, I grant my child permission to use school computers on an inc the Computer and Internet Usage Policy.
-I agree to assume responsibility for damage resulting from deliberate or willful acts by my child. •
+"As parent/guardian, I grant my child permission to use school computers on an independent basis as outlined in the Responsible Use Policy.
+I agree to assume responsibility for damages (hardware/software) resulting from deliberate or willful acts by my child."

-Student Name (please print):

-Student Signature: Date:
+Student Name (please print): Parent Name (please print): Student Signature: Parent/Guardian Signature: Date: Date:

+"As parent/guardian, I grant my child permission to use the district assigned Office 365 Apps and email account."

-Parent/Guardian Signature: Date:
+Student Name (please print): Parent Name (please print): Student Signature: Parent/Guardian Signature: Date: Date:

-AASD reserves the right to publish student photographs and/or work to the district website.
-AASD may display and share electronically via the internet and/or in other displays, photographs and/or video footage of your child taken in conjunction with school activities.
-If you do not want your child to be published you must submit a request in writing to your building principal
+AASD reserves the right to publish student photographs and/or work to the District website.
+AASD may display and share electronically via the internet and/or in other displays, photographs and/or video footage of my child taken in conjunction with school activities.
+If you DO NOT want your child to be published, you must submit a request in writing to your building principal.